Golf-Korean K.J. Choi beats bad weather to take Heritage lead

 He has a remarkable record, albeit without winning, having finished second or third four times in the past five years.

-“If I’d got hot with the putter it could have been really special but still a very solid round and glad I’m done,” said Donald.
+"If I'd got hot with the putter it could have been really special but still a very solid round and glad I'm done (because it) looks like the weather is only going to get worse," said Donald.

 "You've got to keep it in play and plot your way around this course.
 That's why I've had some success here.